frcdesign/FRCDesign.org/docs/best-practices/sub-document-setup.md

 Each subsystem document should have at least one part studio and one assembly associated with it.

-!!!
-Info "Important"
-    Never pattern or mirror parts in part studios that don't explicitly need to be patterned.
-Creating one of each part in the studio means you can simply duplicate it when assembling, and your part studio regeneration time will be greatly improved at no cost.

 [Stage 2B - Basic Shooter](https://cad.onshape.com/documents/8f093edaad44b5702e92ddd9/w/fefbb7a7af099fc237c1513a/e/84d7075719d34c35b3be9410) is a simple subsystem with no moving parts.
 This contains only a part studio and a rigid assembly.

 <center><img src="/img/best-practices/shooterAssembly.webp" style="border:5px solid #ADADAD"></center>